gsalaman/astro_notes/journal.md

 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******

-# 4-15-26 Nightime setup nots
+# 4-15-26 Nightime in Lafayette:  switch to windows, Nina, and autoguiding.
-1) iPolar on windows tends to "hide" windows.
+iPolar on windows tends to "hide" windows.
 I like the Mac version better.
 But, no issues with calibration.
 Put in the window center from the Mac, and it's nuts on.

-2) Not enough USB ports!
-Now that I'm polar aligned, I'm gonna unplug iPolar and plug in commander.
+Windows PC doesn't have enough USB ports!
+Two type C (power and mouse) and then 2 type A...and I need them for Camera, Mount, and iPolar.
+For this session, once I got polar aligned, I unplugge iPolar and plug in commander.

-3)
+Plan was to do jupiter first...play with commander to see if I could slew between Sirius (for focus) and Jupiter...start with Prime, then do the 4x powermate.
+Challenges here:
+* First mistake...I didn't do Zero posiiton on the mount!!!
+This meant I was off on sirius considerably.
+Tried plate solving on PC, mostly worked...and used commander to slew.
+Adjusted finder....that made things a little easier.
+* Had issues with sync to target...the hand controller and commander didn't seem to really be helping.
+I'd let it get close, and then do finder....but when you are doing finder adjustements, you really wanna be using the hand controller rather than PC.
+* Focus check notes:  Airy disk didn't quite look concentric...my collimnation may be off.
+Same for Bahtinov mask...one spike could be centered, but the other wasn't.
+* Then in the middle, ASIIMG was having trouble connecting to the 553.
+Okay, fine, I wanna try and get this red spot transit.
+Ended up bringing out the mac, and using that to get a focus on Sirius with the 4x, then jupiter, then some movies.
+Curious how the processing goes...seeing was only 1.

+Then it was time to play with Nina and the guide scope!!!
+Put config back to prime on the 533.

+Started with doing a guide star and seeing if the Bahtinov analyser would do it's thing.
+Had trouble dragging the window...didn't really see results.
+Will need to check that later.
+Did it by hand, but also still had issues with the spikes....one centered, one not.

+Then went through first light setup with guide scope in PHD2.
+I like that it goes on the dovetail...easy attachment, and it's USB can plug into the USB hub on the 533.

+Need to start and stop the guiding in PHD2 before the Nina sessions.
+Workflow for a target, assuming you are focused:
+1) Pick object in planetarium.

 # 4-13-26 NINA installation notes
 1st want ASCOM platform itself.
 That needed .net which took a while.
 Then Nina.